iCliniq Logo

 4. Grade 4 - Injury to the perineum involving the anal sphincter complex and anal epithelium.

-The first-grade and second-grade injuries usually do not require any intense reparative surgery.
-Instead, the doctors can simply suture the area on the delivery table.
+First-grade and second-grade injuries usually do not require intense reparative surgery.
+Instead, doctors can simply suture the area on the delivery table.
 As a result, the healing and postoperative outcomes are primarily good.

 The third-grade and fourth-grade perineal tears are obstetric anal sphincter injuries.
 They are more severe injuries and require reparative surgery.